RightsInRecordsByDesign/publications/2019 - ORE - Changing Lives/README.md

 # Changing Lives: Improving Care Leaver Access to Higher Education in Australia

 Wilson, J. Z., Harvey, A., & Mendes, P. (Forthcoming).
-Changing Lives: Improving Care Leaver Access to Higher Education in Australia. _Oxford Review of Education_.
+Changing Lives: Improving Care Leaver Access to Higher Education in Australia. _Oxford Review of Education (Special Edition: Care leavers transitioning to Higher Education)_.

 Jacqueline Wilson \
 Federation University, Australia. \
 jz.wilson@federation.edu.au

-A Harvey
+Andrew Harvey \
+La Trobe University, Australia. \
+Andrew.Harvey@latrobe.edu.au

 Philip Mendes \
 Monash University, Australia. \
 philip.mendes@monash.edu

 # Abstract

+Australian and international research evidence documents the limited access of young people transitioning from out-of-home care (OOHC) to further and higher education.
+This paper examines the processes, outcomes and key findings of the Raising Expectations project, which involved a collaborative university and industry approach to promote higher education among care leavers at two Australian universities.
+The project involved consultations with students who had experienced out of home care and reported having met numerous systemic challenges in both the education sector and the welfare/care system that prevented or delayed their advent into higher education.
+The findings reiterate the importance of policy and practice reforms that target those in or transitioning from OOHC.

 # Acknowledgments